yaohungt/TransformerDissection/README.md

 ## Overview

+**[2019/10/18]** I am planning to provide the code snippets in the paper, I will finish it within one or two weeks.

 ### Inspiration
 *Transformer's attention* and *kernel learning* both concurrently and order-agnostically process all inputs by calculating the similarity between inputs.